Borny/rtfm/aws.md

 ### NACLs

-**NACLs** conrtol access to an entire subnet, as opposed to security groups that control access to a single instance.
+**NACLs** control access to an entire subnet, as opposed to security groups that control access to a single instance.

 ### VPCs peering and transit gateways